Alhama de Granada, Spain: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you choose the necessary type.
-Many adapters on sale are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and F. It's important that you choose the right kind.
+The vast majority of adapters available online are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 Power bank for devices